shrihari-prakash/liquid/docs/docs/Understanding-Access-Control-and-Integrating-with-Other-Microservices.md

 The above request provides an user permissions to edit other user's profile info, ban other users in the system and create OAuth clients that can access client APIs. `targetType` can be either `user`, `client` or `role`.
 Use operations `del` or `add` for more granular control.

-Users can be assigned scopes either directly by their ID or through their roles.
+Users can be assigned scopes either directly or through their roles.
 During OAuth authorization, a requested scope is granted only when the user has the scope directly or via their role and the requesting client also has access to the respective scope.

 :::warning